shihaohong/OmnipotentOnions/README.md

 ## Roadmap

-View the project roadmap [here](https://docs.google.com/document/d/1yGF5G8IW_wUWLtsoPsByz7-ROYsVnniga2lB3uEiGNo/edit?usp=sharing)
+The project roadmap contains the main features and goals that we planned to and have implemented as we worked on this project.
+Please view the project roadmap [here](https://docs.google.com/document/d/1yGF5G8IW_wUWLtsoPsByz7-ROYsVnniga2lB3uEiGNo/edit?usp=sharing)

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
+This contains general and more specific information regarding workflow for all contributors to this codebase.

 # Table of Contents